When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Dry or sticky mouth.

-How and when the plug comes out is different for all women.
-Some may see the whole thing, while others only notice bits and pieces.
+How and when the plug comes out varies.
+Some women see a large gelatinous blob, while others notice bits and pieces.
+It typically looks like egg whites or snot.

 Early Labor FAQs